Subscribe to our RSS feed for immediate notification of new published content.

 - The 360 Fitness Superstore opened in 2020

-But Downtown Badly Trails Neighboring Cities
+But Our Downtown Badly Trails Neighboring Cities

 Like many small U.S. cities, Downtown has suffered from more than a decade of severe economic pressures from online shopping and the pandemic.
 But unlike neighboring Peninsula cities – Palo Alto, San Carlos, Redwood City, Mountain View, and Burlingame, neither our city nor our community have made improving the vibrancy and economic vitality of our central retail district a high priority.
 The physical evidence of City neglect in Downtown is undeniable.
 Streets, sidewalks, crosswalks and parking lots are stained, dirty, cracked and crumbling.
 The street landscaping is depressing.
 Collection bins often overflow with trash.
 And the popular small plaza on the 600 block of Santa Cruz is poorly furnished, strewn with dozens of unparked bikes, and protected from passing traffic by ugly street barriers.
 All these problems need to be addressed, but just improving civic infrastructure is not enough.
 The City must also adopt a strong pro-Downtown attitude towards its residents and businesses.